What are the key steps in business process improvement?

 • I want my customer service representatives to answer phone calls within 10 seconds or less 95% of the time during business hours (Monday through Friday)

-• Or, I want my warehouse staff to be able to retrieve products from inventory without error 99% of the time at all times.
+• Or I want my warehouse staff to always be able to retrieve products from inventory without error 99% of the time.

-After identifying the process and its key steps, it’s time to look at each step individually.
+After identifying the process and its key steps, it’s time to examine each step individually.
 You need to:

 Review the process for possible problem areas